Mru people

-The Mru people, also known as the Mro, Murong, Taung Mro, Mrung, and Mrucha, refer to the tribes who live in the border regions between Myanmar (Burma), Bangladesh, and India.
-The Mru are a sub-group of the Chin people, a few of whom live in western Myanmar and are also found in the northern Rakhine State.
+The Mru people, (Note: Mru: 𖩃𖩓𖩑, Burmese:မြို, Bengali: মরং) also known as the Mro, Murong, Taung Mro, Mrung, and Mrucha, (Note: This article uses Mru for consistency.) refer to the tribes who live in the border regions between Myanmar (Burma), Bangladesh, and India.
+The Mru are a subgroup of the Chin people, a few of whom live in western Myanmar and are also found in the northern Rakhine State.
 In Bangladesh, they reside in the Chittagong Hills in southeast Bangladesh, primarily in Bandarban District and Rangamati Hill District.
 In India, they reside in West Bengal.